Douglas Guthrie: Honours

-Guthrie for 19 years as Honorary Librarian to the RCSEd and as Librarian (Curator) to the Royal Society of Edinburgh of which he also became Vice-President from 1959 to 1962.
-In 1956 he was elected President of the Harveian Society of Edinburgh and donated the President's medal to the Society.
-He was also elected President of the Royal Physical Society of Edinburgh, President of the Old Edinburgh Club and Vice President of the Royal Scottish Geographical Society.
+Guthrie served for 19 years as honorary librarian to the RCSEd and as librarian (curator) to the Royal Society of Edinburgh of which he also became vice-president from 1959 to 1962.
+In 1956 he was elected president of the Harveian Society of Edinburgh and donated the president's medal to the society.
+He was also elected president of the Royal Physical Society of Edinburgh, president of the Old Edinburgh Club and vice president of the Royal Scottish Geographical Society.

 He received honorary membership or fellowship from many ENT and historical societies in Europe and North and South America.

 The two honours which he declared that he most valued were the Doctorate of Letters from the University of Edinburgh and the honorary Fellowship of the Royal Society of Medicine, both awarded in 1967.

 Death and legacy

 Guthrie died in Edinburgh on 8 June 1975.

 The Douglas Guthrie Trust, which is administered by the Scottish Society of the History of Medicine, awards grants for research in history of medicine.

 The Douglas Guthrie Lecture, established in 1965, is administered by the two Edinburgh Medical Royal Colleges and is delivered biennially.

 The Scottish Otolaryngological Society Guthrie Fund, administered by ENT Scotland, gives small grants to ENT consultants and trainees to enhance ENT training and education in Scotland.